mitchstewart08/voyant-dogfinder/README.md

 1. Add tests using Jest and Cypress
 2. Refactor components to use Context instead of props.
 Perhaps a simple state machine or redux if the project grew in complexity
+3. Refactor Add/Edit Breed and Size to dropdowns
-3. Add user authentication
+4. Add user authentication
-4. Store data in firebase
+5. Store data in firebase
+6. Allow photo upload of dog, or have default Dog icon if none provided

 ## Credits and Technologies